vikasganiga05/vikasganiga05/README.md

 #### Here are a few things you should know about me:

 - 🔭 I’m currently working on **something cool :wink:**
-- 🌱 I’m currently learning **MERN Stack & DSA**
+- 🌱 I’m currently learning **MERN Stack & DSA**.
-- 💬 Ask me about **JavaScript, Full Stack development or any tech related stuff.**
+- 💬 Ask me about **JavaScript, Full Stack development or any tech related stuff**.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Developers.
-- 🥅 Goals: Contribute more to Open Source projects in 2021
+- 🥅 Goals: Contribute more to Open Source projects in 2021.
 - 📫 How to reach me: **Twitter - [@vikasganiga05](https://twitter.com/vikasganiga05)**
 - ⚡ Fun fact: I like Problem Solving